-on April 18, Wednesday Study will begin reading Thanking & Blessing – the Sacred Art: Spiritual Vitality Through Gratefulness by Jay Marshall
+Wednesday Study is reading Thanking & Blessing – the Sacred Art: Spiritual Vitality Through Gratefulness by Jay Marshall.

 With ever-increasing pressures building in our lives, we often slip into believing that the world is a burdensome place.
 As a result, our souls tighten, our hearts become dull, and our joy slowly drains away.